-As included in the DfE 2010 guidance on 'The use of force to control or restrain pupils' seclusion should only be considered in exceptional circumstances and it is an offence to lock a person in a room without a court order.
-Therefore, at no time should the door be locked as to do so is unlawful and can amount to the false imprisonment of a pupil.
+As included in the DfE guidance on the use of force, seclusion should only be considered in exceptional circumstances and it is an offence to lock a person in a room without a court order.
+Therefore, at no time should the door be locked as to do so is unlawful and can amount to the false imprisonment of a children.